chef/automate/components/docs-chef-io/content/automate/servicenow_integration_addendum.md

 [menu]
   [menu.automate]
-    title = "ServiceNow Integration Components"
+    title = "ServiceNow Integration Reference"
     parent = "automate/reference"
     identifier = "automate/reference/servicenow_integration_addendum.md ServiceNow Integration Components"
     weight = 60
 +++

-This page includes information about the various ServiceNow components used while installing and configuring Chef Automate with CMDB App in ServiceNow.
+This page details information on the topics that will aid you while installing and configuring the Chef Automate plugin in the  ServiceNow ecosystem.

+Refer to the [ServiceNow Integration]({{< relref "servicenow_integration" >}}) page to install and configure the Chef Automate plugin in the ServiceNow ecosystem.

 {{< note >}}

 You can list the Chef Automate features in the ServiceNow instance by typing **Chef** in the **Filer Navigator** text box.
-All Chef features are displayed within **Chef Automate** menu.
+All Chef features displays within **Chef Automate** menu.

 {{< /note >}}

-### Events
+## Events

 You can navigate to the **Events** section by selecting **Chef Automate** >**Events** from ServiceNow.